Five stages, 13,000m of climbing: The 2018 Tour of the Alps route looks absolutely savage

 Despite being rated by the organisers as the easiest of the race, stage three sees the Tour of the Alps cross the border into Austria with two big climbs over the 18km Mendola Pass and 13km Passo Palade on the road to Meran, including more than 2,600m of climbing.

 Stage four, April 19: Klausen/Chiusa – Lienz 134.3km

 The next day sees the riders treated to another fairly short day in the saddle, with 134.3km between Klausen and Lienz.
 However despite the profile appearing relatively benign, the stage still includes 2,300m of climbing, and both of the day’s climbs including double digit gradients at one time or another.

 Stage five, April 20: Rattenberg – Innsbruck 161.6km

 The Tour of the Alps concludes with a 161km stage between Rattenberg and Innsbruck, and will provide a glimpse at some of the course for the 2018 World Championships which take place in Innsbruck in September.

 The peloton at the Tour of the Alps will cover the 6.7km climb to Igls three times on the circuit around Innsbruck, with the same ascent being used seven times for the men’s elite road race at the World Championships.
 One of the other climbs on stage five, to Gnadenwald, will be the major obstacle in the men’s elite time trial at the World Championships.

 However the Tour of the Alps route will not include the final climb of the World Championship road race, a shorter, narrow climb to the north of Innsbruck that hits gradients of 25 per cent, and will be crested close to the finish of the race in September.

-The race attracted a high-quality field in 2017, and race organisers will hope to attract just as many big names, including those looking to take a look at the World Championships course on stage five.
+The race attracted a high-quality field in 2017, and race organisers have attracted just as many big names, including Chris Froome (Team Sky) and Fabio Aru (UAE Team Emirates).